-Vector search using n8n and Qdrant was easy
+Vector searching using n8n and Qdrant was easy.

-This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Division.

-In this article, we will share our findings from conducting a "vector search PoC (Proof of Concept) for in-house systems/ticket management" using the workflow automation tool n8n and the vector search engine Qdrant, which revealed that it appears to be easier and more versatile than we had imagined.
+This article shares our findings from conducting a "Proof of Concept (PoC) for vector search for internal systems/ticket management" using the workflow automation tool n8n and the vector search engine Qdrant.
+We found that it was surprisingly easy and versatile to apply.

 Introduction

-This time, through the PoC of vector search, we verified the effectiveness of "instant search for similar tickets," "automatic FAQ answers," and "recommendation of related documents."
+This time, we verified the effectiveness of "instant search for similar tickets," "automatic FAQ responses," and "relevant document recommendations" through a proof-of-concept (PoC) for vector search.

-The biggest benefit of combining n8n and Qdrant was that it allowed us to quickly build a workflow that could be used by both engineers and operators.
+The biggest benefit of combining n8n and Qdrant was the ability to quickly build workflows that could be used not only by engineers but also by operators.

-Although I have no knowledge of vectors, I proceeded with the help of various advice from the AI.
+I myself have absolutely no knowledge of vectors, but I proceeded while receiving various advice from AI.

 Tools used this time

-This system was built mainly using the following tools:
+This system was built primarily using a combination of the following tools.

 n8n

-n8n is a platform for automating workflows by connecting various applications and APIs.
+n8n is a platform for integrating various applications and APIs to automate workflows.

-With over 400 integrations available and the option to self-host, you can handle your data flexibly and securely.
+With over 400 integration options available and the ability to self-host, you can handle your data flexibly and securely.

 Qdrant

-Qdrant is a database engine specialized for vector searching.
+Qdrant is a database engine specifically designed for vector searches.

-We specialize in high-speed search and management of AI-generated vector data (embedding).
+We excel at rapidly searching and managing AI-generated vector data (embedding).

 Developed in Rust, it boasts high performance and reliability.

-In addition to similarity searches, you can also associate and save JSON-formatted payloads as vectors, and filter them using a variety of conditions, such as keywords or numerical ranges.
+In addition to similarity searches, it can also store JSON-formatted payloads linked to vectors, allowing for filtering based on a variety of conditions, such as keywords and numerical ranges.

-This allows you to implement complex business logic beyond simple similarity searches.
+This allows you to implement complex business logic that goes beyond simple similarity searches.

 GitHub and CSV

-The question and answer pairs that served as the source data for the QA were created in CSV (Comma-Separated Values) format.
+The question and answer pairs that form the basis of the Q&A data were created in CSV (Comma-Separated Values) format.

-CSV is a simple text file with values separated by commas, which can be easily handled by many tools.
+CSV is a simple text file with comma-separated values, making it easy to handle with many tools.

-We decided to manage this CSV file in a GitHub repository to facilitate version control and collaborative editing.
+We decided to manage this CSV file in a GitHub repository, considering the ease of version control and collaborative editing.

 Building a simple QA system